List of YuYu Hakusho characters: Kazuma Kuwabara

-Kuwabara falls in love at first sight of the Ice Maiden Yukina, and helps Yusuke rescue her from Gonzo Tarukane.
-Yukina is very appreciative to Kuwabara for saving her from captivity, but is oblivious to his affection.
+Kuwabara falls in love at first sight of the Ice Maiden Yukina and helps Yusuke rescue her from Gonzo Tarukane.
+Yukina is very grateful to Kuwabara for saving her from captivity, but is oblivious to his affection.
 Towards the end of the series, Kuwabara becomes more engrossed in his studies, choosing to cram for his high school exams rather than follow Yusuke and the others into the Demon Plane.
-At the end, Yukina is living with his family as a homestay.
+In the end, Yukina lives with his family as a homestay.
 Kuwabara is a popular character with fans, coming in fourth place in the series' first two popularity polls.
 He came in fifth in the American Shonen Jump poll.